KhooDesmond/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Edit tag of a person

+**MSS**

+1. User requests to change a tag to another name
+2. AddressBook prompt user to confirm the changes, showing old tag and new tag
+3. User confirms the changes
+4. AddressBook make the requested change to the tag and updates Use case ends.

+**Extensions**

+2a.
+The requested tag to be changed does not exists

+> Use case ends

+3a.
+User deny the changes

+> Use case ends

 ## Appendix C : Non Functional Requirements